How to Write an Article Critique

 To verify the author’s(s) credibility, information is usually provided at the start and end of the article.
 If no information is present, google the author(s).
 Most published authors have a section in their portfolio about their area of research and expertise.

-1. Citation
+2. Citation

 Have other authors cited the article?

 Most journal databases provide this information.
-However, if you don’t find any information in the databases, you can use google scholar to check for citations.
+However, if you don’t find any information in the databases, you can use Google Scholar to check for citations.

 Is the article well written?